thejsway/thejsway/manuscript/chapter13.md

 To create this result, the browser first takes the HTML code and builds a representation of its structure.
 It then displays this structure in the browser.

-The browser also offers a *programmatical* access to its structured representation of a displayed web page.
-Using this interface, you can dynamically update the page: adding or removing elements, changing styles, etc. This is how you create **interactive** web pages.
+The browser also offers *programmatic* access to its structured representation of a displayed web page.
+Using this interface, you can dynamically update the page by adding or removing elements, changing styles, etc. This is how you create **interactive** web pages.

 The structured representation of a web page is called **DOM**, short for *Document Object Model*.
 The DOM defines the structure of a page and a way to interact with it.
 This means it's a programming interface, or **API** (*Application Programming Interface*).
 JavaScript is the language of choice for interacting with the DOM.

 > At the dawn of the Web, each browser was using its own DOM, giving headaches to JavaScript developers trying to code web pages.
-These hard times are over: through a [World Wide Web Consortium](https://w3c.org) (W3C) effort, the first version of a unified DOM was created in 1998.
+These hard times are over.
+Through a [World Wide Web Consortium](https://w3c.org) (W3C) effort, the first version of a unified DOM was created in 1998.
 Nowadays, all recent browsers use a standardized DOM.

 ## Web page structure

 A web page is a set of nested tags.
-You can represent it in a hierarchical form called a **tree**.
+You can represent a web page in a hierarchical form called a **tree**.
 The `<html>` element sets up your document as HTML and contains two sub-elements, `<head>` and `<body>`, which themselves contain several sub-elements.

 Here is the tree corresponding to our example HTML page.